-Effects of the Cash Transfer: The cash transfer increases our summary index of the six economic aggregates by 0.23 standard deviations, roughly twice the psychological intervention's effect (Table 2, column 1).
-The relative magnitudes of the cash transfer and psychological intervention effects vary substantially across the different economic aggregates.
+The cash transfer increases our summary index of the six economic aggregates by 0.23 standard deviations, roughly twice the aspirations and planning workshop's effect (Table 2, column 1).
+The relative magnitudes of the cash transfer and workshop effects vary substantially across the different economic aggregates.
 Both interventions have similar effects on annual household labour supply.
-Given the large resource injection of the cash transfer, its effects on all pecuniary outcomes are unsurprisingly larger than the psychological intervention: roughly double the size for input expenditure, education expenditure, and revenue; triple for consumption; and quadruple for assets, although not all differences are statistically significant.
+Given the large resource injection of the cash transfer, its effects on all pecuniary outcomes are unsurprisingly larger than the workshop: roughly double the size for input expenditure, education expenditure, and revenue; triple for consumption; and quadruple for assets, although not all differences are statistically significant.
+Effects are extremely similar to a similar study of the same programme in a different area (Egger et al., 2022).